finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 # **delete_date_from_calendar**
 > CalendarDate delete_date_from_calendar(scope, code, date_id)

-[BETA] Remove a date from a calendar
+[BETA] DeleteDateFromCalendar: Remove a date from a calendar

 Remove a date from a calendar.